DHTMLX/docs-diagram/docs/guides/loading_data.md

 ];
 ~~~

 The library provides you with [various types of default shapes](../../shapes/default_shapes/) which have both common and specific options.
-Check the full list of available properties of a shape object in the [API reference](shapes/configuration_properties.md). <br>
+Check the full list of available properties of a **shape** object in the [API reference](shapes/configuration_properties.md).

 Besides, you may create [your own type of shapes](../../shapes/custom_shape/) and add any custom properties to shape objects.

 - **line objects**